We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-PathogenQuest +0 points · almost 6 years ago Original Poster
+PathogenQuest +0 points · about 6 years ago Original Poster

 Where, exactly, are the bacteria, mold, and other irritants, accumulating in a CPAP machine?
 I'm tired of fastidiously cleaning everything imaginable in an attempt to minimize my sinus symptoms without any rational explanation of the real problem.
 There is a considerable body of cleaning instructions available online, much falling into what I call "elephant repellant" [Living in Pennsylvania, seeing an elephant will not be the result of any particular deodorant or cologne, much as one might have noticed a correlation.]